JonathanYiv/sample_app/README.md

 3. We can change features such as links on the layouts based on login status.

 4. Integration tests can verify correct routes, database updates, and proper changes to the layout.

+### Chapter 9: Advanced Login

+1. Rolling your own authorization system is very confusing.

+2. Rails can maintain state using persistent cookies.

+3. Remember Tokens and Remember Digests are the tools to maintain a persistent session.

+4. Login status is determined by the presence of a current user based on the session's user ID or the permanent session's unioque remember token.

+5. The application signs users out by deleting the session's user ID and removing the permanent cookie.